Panasonic GX8 vs Sony A6300

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in July 2015).

-Reasons to prefer the Sony Alpha A6300:
+Advantages of the Sony Alpha A6300: